 Production platforms for drug discovery, clinical workflows, and translational research.
 Reproducible, observable, hardened by use.

-Mixed teams of PhDs, engineers, and designers, working alongside the partner for the life of the system.
+Diverse teams of PhDs, engineers, and designers, working alongside the partner for creating a living decision system.

 A non-profit research institute founded to advance systems biology and translate it into medicine.
 Home of the Nobel Turing Challenge: to build an AI that can make discoveries worthy of the Nobel by 2050.
-The intellectual upstream of everything that followed.
+The intellectual foundation of everything that followed. ↗ sbi.jp

-↗ sbi.jpTurns SBI research into deployed solutions for drug discovery, clinical decision-making, and personalised healthcare.
-Has hardened the Garuda, Taxila, and Gandhara platforms across two decades of partnerships with global pharma.
-SBX BioSciences (Vancouver, 2020) extends the work into predictive biology.
+Translates SBI research into deployed solutions for drug discovery, clinical decision-making, and personalised healthcare through platforms developed across two decades of partnerships with global partners in pharma, life-sciences and healthcare.
+SBX BioSciences (Vancouver, 2020) extends the footprint in North America. ↗ sbx-corp.com

-Discharge, escalation, capacity, pathway adherence: the high-frequency clinical decisions whose quality compounds into outcomes.
-Disha, our hospital initiative, is being built for the clinician on shift.
+Discharge, escalation, capacity, documentation, and pathway adherence: the high-frequency decisions whose quality compounds into patient outcomes.
+DIX engineers the intelligence layer behind Disha, built for clinicians and hospital teams on shift.

-A reasoning workbench for the decisions that shape a portfolio, a pipeline, or a five-year plan.
-Evidence, scenarios, and trade-offs in a single workspace.
+A deep context engine for the decisions that shape a portfolio, a pipeline, a product and expands the aperture of strategic decision lens for global companies.
+Evidence, scenarios, and trade-offs in a single orchestrated interface developed at DIX.

 Most teams arriving at decision intelligence today are retrofitting language models onto problems they have not lived with.
 We arrive from the other direction: from mechanism, from platforms hardened over years inside SBX, from peer-reviewed work the field still cites, and from a bench of PhDs, clinicians, engineers, and designers.

 Biology, biomedicine, mechanism.
-The institute that helped pioneer systems biology and contribute to SBML is upstream of us, so the way we model a disease, a pathway, or a clinical workflow begins with how it actually works, not with the data shape it leaves behind.
+The institute that helped pioneer systems biology and contribute to creating the standards in biology is upstream of us, so the way we model a disease, a pathway, or a clinical workflow begins with how it actually works, not with the data shape it leaves behind.

 Our founder pioneered massively-parallel AI, intelligent robotics, and the Nobel Turing Challenge.
-Agentic systems, causal reasoners, and scientific co-pilots are not a 2024 pivot here.
-They are the through-line of three decades of work.
+Agentic systems, causal reasoners, and scientific co-pilots are the through-line of three decades of work.

 Garuda, Taxila, and Gandhara have been deployed across two decades of partnerships with global pharma R&D. Reliability, observability, reproducibility, and safety are first-class concerns built in by people who have run them at scale.

 We do not split “domain” from “tech”.
 Our biologists code.
 Our engineers read papers.
 Our designers sit with users.
-The unit of work is a decision, and the team is whatever it takes to engineer it well.
+The unit of work is a decision, and the teams do whatever it takes to engineer it well.

 Connects heterogeneous tools, data, and analyses into reproducible scientific workflows.